-This page provides access to online courses, Latin/English/Latin dictionaries, cultural information, grammar, vocabulary, history of Latin, podcasts & blogs, Free and Fee-based software, other selected resources and general information.
+This page gives access to online courses, Latin/English/Latin dictionaries, cultural information, grammar, vocabulary, history of Latin, podcasts & blogs, free and fee-based software, other resources and information.

 Latin Language Courses

 Linked to the Latinum site.
 Follows a similar format.

 2 years of lessons.
 Done by a Catholic priest.
 PDF files for the experiences.
 Each section broken into lesson components.
 Notes and worksheets included.
 You should also check his Latin Links and Resources page for the list of connections.